lawyers247 logo

 An owner’s obligation to clear snow and ice does not begin until after it stops snowing.
 As a result, an owner is generally not responsible if it was actually snowing when the fall occurred.
 This is known as the “storm in progress” doctrine.
 As a result, if you fell while it was snowing, your case will probably be dismissed under this doctrine.

-Once it has stopped snowing, however, an owner is required to clear snow and ice within a “reasonable period of time”.
+Once it has stopped snowing, however, an owner is required to clear snow and ice within a “reasonable period of time.”
 Whether the time taken is “reasonable” depends on several factors.
-These include: the location of the fall; the amount of people you might expect to be walking in the area; the time of the day or night that it stopped snowing; as well as other issues that might make delay dangerous.
+These includes: the location of the snow and ice; the amount of people you might expect to be walking in the area; the time of the day or night it stopped snowing; as well as other issues that might make delay more or less dangerous.
 If the accident happened in New York City, the Administrative Code provides that an owner can usually wait up to 4 hours after it stops snowing before beginning to clear snow.

-How do you Prove (and win) a Snow and Ice Slip and Fall Accident Case?
+How Do Your Prove (and win) a Snow and Ice Slip and Fall Accident Case?

 Your conduct is also important in a slip and fall accident case.
 In fact, under the rules of comparative negligence, your award will be reduced by your percentage of fault.
 If you are found 50% at fault because you were careless when the accident happened, for example, your award will be reduced by 50%.

-If you were injured in a slip and fall accident on snow or ice, contact our experienced slip and fall accident lawyers by email or calling (800) 762-9300 for a free consultation.
-You can also simply fill out one of our case intake forms and we will have one of our attorneys get right back to you.
+If you were injured in a slip and fall accident on snow or ice, contact our experienced Bronx slip and fall on snow lawyers by email or by calling (718) 364-4000 for a free consultation.
+You can also simply fill out one of our case intake forms.
+We will have one of our attorneys get right back to you.

 You Might Also Be Interested In: